Hundemeier/go-sacn/README.md

 provide `nil` as an interface, sometimes you have to use a dedicated interface, to get multicast working.
 Windows needs an interface and linux generally not.

+Note that the network infrastructure has to be multicast ready and that on some networks the delay of packets will increase.
+Also the packet loss can be higher if multicast is choosen.
+Please test your network for more information.

 Example for multicast use:
 ``` go
 package main